Best Breakfast in Asheville—A Local’s Perspective

 Image from Wix

-On the healthier side of things, Green Sage has made a name for itself with nutritious, sustainable ingredients, and some of the best milkshakes for my money, hands down.
+On the healthier side of things, Green Sage has made a name for itself with nutritious, sustainable ingredients, and some of the best milkshakes in town.
 My favorite flavor is mint matcha.
 Are milkshakes suitable for breakfast?
 You ought to know my answer by now.

 Green Sage’s wide variety of breakfast bowls, plant bowls, and hearty omelets provide a downright invigorating start to anyone’s day.
 To this they must credit their widespread local popularity, with locations in north Asheville, south Asheville, and right in the middle of downtown.